How to: Set Up the Merge Operator's Inner Feature

 7. Save your module.

-Now, preview your module in Express View and open the DevTools Console.
-Click the button to trigger the Data Workflow.
-You see Kris Marrier, Mattie Poquette, and Ezekiel Chui's names and birthdates.
+Preview your module in Express View and open the DevTools Console.
+Click the Inner Merge button, and you’ll see the names and birthdates of Kris Marrier, Mattie Poquette, and Ezekiel Chui.
 These are all values from the Merge operator's upper input.
 Then, you see Marrier and Poquette's premiums, but not Chui's.
-That's because the Inner feature only adds values with the same keys as the other table.
-Ezekial Chui and their premium don't exist in the Merge operator's lower input.
+Meaning, the Inner feature only adds values with the same keys as the other table.
+Ezekial Chui and their premium do not exist in the Merge operator's lower input.